carpentries-incubator/high-dimensional-analysis-in-python/_episodes/04-Relevant-predictors-and-coef-bias.md

 The log transform improves the linear relationship substantially!
 Next, we will import the statsmodels package which is an R-style modeling package that has some convenient functions for rigorously testing and running stats on linear models.

 We'll compare the coefficients estimated from this model to an additional univariate model.
 To make this comparison more straightforward, we will z-score the predictor.
-If you don't standardize the scale of all predictors, the coefficient size will be a function of the scale of each specific predictor.
+If you don't standardize the scale of all predictors being compared, the coefficient size will be a function of the scale of each specific predictor rather than a measure of each predictor's overall influence on the target.

 ```python